25 Best Movies Set in a Mental Asylum

 If I am searching for a fundamental or spiritual truth that my society isn’t aware of, am I an insane person?
-How does a society with flawed, mad practices could judge its people to be sane or insane?
-The terms ‘psychotic’ or ‘paranoid schizophrenic’, etc may give us a concrete idea of madness, but ‘mental illness’ is very much a grey area to contemplate.
+How could a society with flawed, mad practices judge its people to be sane or insane?
+In fact, the history of psychiatry is troubled.
+Mental health services in the old times have rarely benefited the people who needed help.

-It has also provided a setting for an intense atmosphere to scare us.
-Who can forget the somber surroundings in the opening sequence of the expressionist masterpiece “The Cabinet of Dr. Caligari”; the incendiary documentary “Titicut Follies”; the traumatized, weird world of Fenix in Jodorowsky’s “Santa Sangre”; or that soul-sucking psychiatric hospital dance party sequence in Refn’s “Bronson”?
+Most often the movies considered psychiatric institutions as a perfect setting to terrify the audiences.
+Who can forget the somber surroundings in the opening sequence of the expressionist masterpiece “The Cabinet of Dr. Caligari” (1920); the traumatized, weird world of Fenix in Jodorowsky’s “Santa Sangre” (1989); or that soul-sucking psychiatric hospital dance party sequence in Refn’s “Bronson” (2008)?

 Films are also guilty of reducing mentally afflicted individuals, placed in the institutions as ‘comical caricatures’.
-But, films on this list explore how the rigid or empathetic constructs within a mental asylum play a role in reforming or degrading the minds of those vulnerable individuals.
+But, films on this list explore how the stringent and the humane approaches within psychiatric institutions have further afflicted and helped the vulnerable individuals respectively.

 One of 18th century England’s greatest shame was the insane asylum, commonly referred to by Londoners as ‘Bedlam’.
 Mark Robson’s horror thriller tracks the experiences of a spirited, young girl Nell’s (Anna Lee) efforts to expose the cruelty & reform ‘bedlam’.
 But, the sadistic Sims (Boris Karloff), running the asylum commits the girl into the institution on a trumped-up charge.